Frequently Asked Questions

 If you expect that you are going to be late by more than 10 minutes, please let us know by email - you can reply to the order email you received.

-If you are early, please wait in your car or the courtyard.
+If you are early, please wait in your car.

 If we are late, please email us.
 We do not give out our telephone numbers.